This section focuses on the Rancher server, its components, and how Rancher communicates with downstream Kubernetes clusters.

 The authorized cluster endpoint only works on Rancher-launched Kubernetes clusters.
 In other words, it only works in clusters where Rancher used RKE to provision the cluster.
-It is not available for registered clusters, or for clusters in a hosted Kubernetes provider, such as Amazon’s EKS.
+The ACE is not available for clusters in a hosted Kubernetes provider, such as Amazon’s EKS.

 There are two main reasons why a user might need the authorized cluster endpoint:

 - To access a downstream user cluster while Rancher is down

 - To reduce latency in situations where the Rancher server and downstream cluster are separated by a long distance

 kube-api-auth microservice is deployed to provide the user authentication functionality for the authorized cluster endpoint.
 When you access the user cluster using